VisLab/EEG-HDF5-Tools/java/README.md

 ##Dependencies
 * [HDF5 Java Products](http://www.hdfgroup.org/products/java/)

-`Hdf5Struct` is technically a Maven project, but the jar from the HDF5 Group that is available on Maven's Central Repository is from 2010 and `Hdf5Struct` fails to build correctly.
-If a new version is ever available, the `pom.xml` will be updated.

-* Maven (to build the documentation)
+* Maven

-##Documentation
-To generate the Javadoc for this project using Maven, run

-    mvn javadoc:javadoc
+##Building and Documentation
+To build the jar, run `mvn package` a jar should now be in `./target/`

-in the root directory, and the documentation should be available in `target/site/apidocs`.
+To generate the Javadocs, run `mvn javadoc:javadoc` in the root directory, and the documentation should be available in `./target/site/apidocs`.

 ###General Overview
 `Hdf5Struct` provides three main classes: `Entry`, `Hdf5Group`, and